andreasfrank/homebridge-parrot-flower/README.md

 * Start watering
 * In Elgato Eve, see the type of program (manual or automatic) for watering.
 (Accessory type Irrigation system)
+* Water level in the tank
+* Triggering of a too low water level sensor in the tank (< 15%)

 There're more capabilities planned for the future.
 And see the [CHANGELOG](CHANGELOG.md) for release information.